skyrocketeer/Clonestagram/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+This repo is powered by Laravel and Vuejs

 ## Install package

 <p>Install bcmath to use laravel telescope (you can skip telescope by delete the package in composer.json)</p>